tinganho/balanced-storage/README.md

 	this.onDestroy(this.removeSubView); // `this.onDestroy` takes a callback.
 And we passed in a off toggle.
 Which mean we have a possible death for our `subView`.
 ```

 The scope is matched and the compiler will not complain.
-Notice whenever `on` toggle is matched with an `off` toggle directly or whenever there is a path(call path) that can be reached, to match an `on` toggle.
+Notice, whenever an `on` toggle is matched with an `off` toggle directly or whenever there is a path(call path) that can be reached, to match an `on` toggle.
 The code will pass the check.
 Because in other words, we have ensured a possible death of our allocated resource.
 ```
 BIRTH ---> DEATH
 BIRTH ?---> CALL1 ?---> CALL2 ?---> CALLN ?---> DEATH
 ```
-Notice, that we say possible death and not certain death.
+Notice, that we say a possible death and not a certain death.
 We will get back to this later.

 ## Multiple References